CompuCell3D/CompuCell3DDevelopersManual/docs/building_core_cc3d_cpp_code_windows.rst

-Notice the first line ``name: cc3d-compile`` specifies the name oft the conda environment this file will create - it will be called ``cc3d-compile``
+Notice, the first line ``name: cc3d-compile`` specifies the name oft the conda environment this file will create - it will be called ``cc3d-compile``

 Next two lines specify conda channels (repositories) from which the packages listed in the file will be downloaded from